raphaelsulzer/dsr-benchmark/README.md

-# A Survey and Benchmark for (Deep) Surface Reconstruction from Point Clouds
+# A Survey and Benchmark for Automatic Surface Reconstruction from Point Clouds

-Data and evaluation code for the paper **A Survey and Benchmark for (Deep) Surface Reconstruction from Point Clouds**.
+Data and evaluation code for the paper **A Survey and Benchmark for Automatic Surface Reconstruction from Point Clouds**.

 ## Data